Consolidating financial statements: Is it worth it?

 Utilizing consolidated financial statements allows you to control and measure the entire economic wealth of a company and its subsidiaries.
 When reported together, founders can see precisely how much money they possess and how much capital they would need to raise for another project.

-2. Reduce Paperwork
+2. Reduce paperwork

 Since all the company's information is in one place, you don't have to spend time aggregating data from multiple sources.
 Furthermore, consolidated reporting can help streamline compliance processes because it is accurate and reliable.

-3. Accuracy Through Automation
+3. Accuracy through automation

 Like other types of accounting software, consolidation software automates the entire process of creating consolidated financial statements.
 In tandem with consolidation software, bookkeeping automation lowers the error rate and speeds up the process.
 Overall, automating saves time and money, eliminating your need to enter data manually.